Avatar helped popularize 3-D films, and today 3-D films are fairly standard at cineplexes everywhere. But what the heck is a 4-D movie?

 But you already knew that, right?

 With 3-D films now routinely shown at movie theaters, the novelty has faded.
-Theme parks such as Universal Studios, however, often enhance their movie attractions by making them 4-D. Parks are better suited to present the films because they can rig the theaters to deliver the effects for extended runs.
+Theme parks such as the ones operated by Universal, however, often enhance their movie attractions by making them 4-D. Parks are better suited to present the films because they can rig the theaters to deliver the effects for extended runs.
 It would be more difficult to retrofit cineplexes with new effects every time a movie changes (although a few are equipped to do exactly that).

 Besides the tactile, visual, and thermal gotchas delivered with water effects, other 4-D enhancements include:

 - Smell- Spraying scents into theaters can reinforce the filmed action, often to hilarious effect.
-Perhaps the highlight of Disney's It's Tough to Be a Bug!, shown at Disney's Animal Kingdom and Disney California Adventure, is the funky smell that accompanies the stink bug, Clare de Room, as she, er, lets one rip.
+Perhaps the highlight of Disney's It's Tough to Be a Bug!, shown at Disney's Animal Kingdom, is the funky smell that accompanies the stink bug, Clare de Room, as she, er, lets one rip.

 So, What's Up with 5-D and 6-D Movies?